noob4ik/tutorials/dice-game/README.md

 }
 ```

 `RefCell` here is needed to provide interior mutability since `thread_local!` assume that its content is immutable.
+It's a technical detail.

+## Implement requests handling

+_You can find full working example in the [`lib.rs.full`](backend/src/lib.rs.full) file._

 Then let's write a functions that parses and performs requests.
-There are Request and Response in [`request_response.rs`](backend/src/request_response.rs) enums that could be serialized and deserialized by `serde`.
-They are supposed to be used for deserialize requests and make responses.
-With great power of `serde_json` this function can be implemented like this:
+There are `Request` and `Response` enums in the [`request_response.rs`](backend/src/request_response.rs) that could be serialized and deserialized by JSON framework named `serde`.

+These enums are to be used to parse requests and send back reponses.
+With the great power of `serde_json` routing can be easily implement via pattern matching:

 ```Rust
 fn do_request(req: String) -> AppResult<Value> {